Verizon and Newlab incubate 7 startups to leverage 5G networks

 The companies created the studio in 2020 to support the development of next-generation applications aimed at transforming industries such as mobility, energy, and industrial automation.

-Now in its second year, the studio is incubating new startups to leverage Verizon’s Ultra Wideband 5G network and Mobile Edge Compute (MEC) capabilities, core components of the Verizon network installed at Newlab, to design, prototype, and test their technologies.
+Now in its second year, the studio is incubating new startups to leverage Verizon’s Ultra Wideband 5G network and Mobile Edge Compute (MEC) capabilities — core components of the Verizon network installed at Newlab — to design, prototype, and test their technologies.

 Elise Neel, vice president of new business incubation at Verizon, said in an interview with VentureBeat that the group’s mission is to develop software businesses that are powered by the 5G network.